Team GB 1-0 Uruguay: Sturridge sends hosts through as group winners to set up South Korea tie

 GB were still looking comfortable, however Uruguay attacked with promise again just past the hour mark as Suarez shot left-footed from the edge of the area, but Butland got down very well to his left, while the desperately poor Edinson Cavani smashed the rebound into the side-netting from a narrow angle.

 The hosts were straight back on the attack a few moments later and Neil Taylor’s curling left-footed strike from the corner of the penalty area almost snuck inside the far post, but it sailed narrowly wide.

-Uruguay's newly-found attacking belief was testing GB's defensive quality, with the South American side's main threat coming from Coates at set-pieces, but the young defender first headed on to the back of Micah Richards' head, and then nodded wide.
+Uruguay’s newly-found attacking belief was testing GB’s defensive quality, with the South American side’s main threat coming from Coates and set-pieces, but the young defender first headed on to the back of Micah Richards’ head, and he then nodded wide.

 A brilliant solo run from Sturridge almost ended in the forward doubling his tally for the night as he marched on by himself from the halfway line before beating Rolin and shooting towards the far post, but Campana tipped it round his right-hand post.